-- Increased accessibility to Expert advice for SMEs with limited financial means
+- Facilitation of access to expert advice to SMEs with limited financial means

 - Flexibility in organizing meetings

-- Difficulties in efficiently identifying and understanding Client’s needs and context
+- Difficulties in efficiently identifying and understanding client’s need and context

 - Limited number of participants

-- Lack of feeling for/ verification of the Client’s capacity to understand the content
+- Lack of feeling/ verification for the client’s capacity to understand the content

 Coordination of remote assignments:

-At the same time, the workload increased for the SEC Coordinators, as the verification of the Clients’ information and their commitment, as well as the training in remote modalities and tools took more time due to movement restrictions.
+Most SEC coordinators invest more resources in preparing and accompanying a remote assignment than an on-site assignment.
+Despite some process improvements and the omission of accommodation, the workload increased for the SEC coordinators as the verification of the information given clients and an assessment of their commitment levels, as well as the training in remote working and online tools took more time.

-This also held true for the support of the remote assignments, which, according to the SEC Coordinators, needed more or even many more resources compared to on-site assignments.
-This was due to more frequent progress meetings, the longer duration of remote assignments and the more intense follow-ups.
-However, this did also lead to closer monitoring and time management.
+This also held true for the accompanying of the remote assignments, which according to the SEC coordinators needed more or even many more resources compared to on-site assignments due to a higher frequency of meetings, the longer duration of remote assignments and the more intense follow-ups.
+On the other hand, this also led to closer monitoring and time management.
 Record keeping also improved.

 Effectiveness of remote assignment: contribution to increased capacities and behaviour change

-While all the SEC Clients reported being either satisfied or even highly satisfied with the achievements of their remote assignments, flexibility in adjusting objectives of the assignment in the event of unexpected problems was mentioned as being a key factor.
+Most SEC clients were either satisfied or even highly satisfied with the achievements of their remote assignments.
+In some cases the clients’ expectations were even exceeded.
+Flexibility in adjusting assignment objectives in case of unexpected problems was key to this.